Linear structures in the set of non-norm-attaining operators on Banach spaces: The Set of Non-Norm-Attaining Operators

-In this section, we will be interested in the result \ref{M4} in the Main Results and provide new examples in the same line.
-As we have mentioned in the Introduction, it was proved by Pellegrino and Teixeira \cite{PT} that whenever $X$ and $Y$ are Banach spaces so that $Y$ contains an isometric copy of $\ell_q$ for some $1\leq q <\infty$ and $x_0 \in S_X$ is fixed, then the set
+In this section, we focus on result \ref{M3} from the Main Results and present new examples along the same lines.
+As mentioned before, Pellegrino and Teixeira \cite{PT} proved that whenever $X$ and $Y$ are Banach spaces such that $Y$ contains an isometric copy of $\ell_p$ for some $1 \leq p < \infty$, and $x_0 \in S_X$ is fixed, the non-linear subset